Afternoon Tea Waterford

 Allow yourself to enjoy the delights of Afternoon Tea in the Castle’s Conservatory while overlooking the formal gardens and the Island’s grounds.

-Soak up the peaceful surroundings and unwind in The Lobby with its oversized couches giving you the comfort to simply sit back and take it all in or challenge yourself a little more with a game of Chess or Draughts.
+Soak up the peaceful surroundings of one of the most luxurious hotels in Waterford and unwind in The Lobby with its oversized couches giving you the comfort to simply sit back and take it all in or challenge yourself a little more with a game of Chess or Draughts.

 Take cover from the elements of the Irish Weather and warm yourself with the open fire that truly takes centre stage of the Castles original welcome hall.
 The Fire place wears the Fitzgerald Family Crest with pride, reminding all that for over 300 years Waterford Castle was a family home, a feeling that lives on in the minds and ways of all staff.